tagtree/angular/lessons/Scope/background.md

 One of these dependencies you will always take on your controller is the **scope**.
 Actually, in order to get it resolved and injected, you need to name the parameter `$scope`.

-In the following code we exxpand on our example, and make the 'OurController' take a `$scope` parameter, which will get auto resolved by Angular.
+In the following code we expand on our example, and make the 'OurController' take a `$scope` parameter, which will get auto resolved by Angular.

 ####Define a dependency to $scope on the controller
     var app = angular.module('ourApp', []);